The Ultimate Guide for Americans Relocating to Canada

 Canada uses the metric system to measure things, while the US uses the English system.
 The units for temperature are Celsius, not Fahrenheit.
 Kilometers are used to measure distances, not miles.
 Instead of gallons, liters are used to measure liquids.
 You’ll need to learn the ratios to use recipes, drive, and do other things.

-YOU NEED TO READ THIS NOW How to Get a Canada Work Permit Without LMIA in 2024
+YOU NEED TO READ THIS NOW The Ultimate Guide to Moving to Canada: How to Live and Work in Canada.

 Healthcare Difference